greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/progress_reporting.html.md

 # Monitoring Long-Running Operations

 Greenplum Database can report the progress of `ANALYZE`, `CLUSTER`, `COPY`, `CREATE INDEX`, `REINDEX`, and `VACUUM` commands during command execution.
-Greenplum can also report the progress of a running base backup (initiated during [gprecoverseg](../../utility_guide/ref/gprecoverseg.html)) command invocation, allowing you to monitor the progress of these possibly long-running operations.
+Greenplum can also report the progress of a running base backup (initiated during [gprecoverseg -F](../../utility_guide/ref/gprecoverseg.html)) command invocation, allowing you to monitor the progress of these possibly long-running operations.

 Greenplum reports the command progress via ephemeral system views, which return data only while the operations are running.
 Two sets of progress reporting views are provided: